Jason Riddle, Discipline Coordinator

-- If you are transferring to UW-Stevens Point to major in the College of Natural Resources you must have a cumulative grade point average of at least 2.00.
+- If you are transferring to UW-Stevens Point to major in the College of Natural Resources, Wildlife Ecology excepted, you must have a cumulative grade point average of at least 2.00.
 To be accepted as a CNR major, complete steps 1-3 above.

 To be retained as a major or minor and to be approved for graduation, you must meet the minimum grade point average established for your discipline in all UW-Stevens Point courses taken within the major or minor (2.75 to student teach in resource management), including transfer courses, regardless of any declaration of academic bankruptcy.
 Minimum GPA by discipline:

 - 2.0 GPA for paper science and engineering.